 The Starling bird belongs to the Sturnidae family of birds, which comprises over 100 unique species.
 These charming birds are renowned for their exquisite, iridescent plumage and remarkable capacity to imitate human speech.
 They are rendered to be one of the most captivating birds in the World.

 One of the most distinctive attributes of the Starling bird is its ability to imitate human speech.
-Although not as proficient as certain other bird species, Starlings can nonetheless learn a broad range of sounds, including words and phrases.
+Although not as proficient as certain bird species, Starlings can learn a broad range of sounds, including words and phrases.

 In addition to their mimicking abilities, Starlings are small mammals famous for their spectacular synchronized flying displays, known as murmurations.
 These stunning displays entail hundreds or thousands of birds flying in unison and creating magnificent aerial spectacles.